Turner Doomsday Video: History

+Leakage

+The footage of the Turner Doomsday Video was leaked by former CNN intern Michael Ballaban, who posted the footage on YouTube.
+He found out about the video whilst working at CNN as an intern, after hearing about it from a professor who had ties with CNN.
+The source who provided Ballaban the video had also taken screenshots of its home in CNN's Mira archive in where the file name was under the all-caps heading of “TURNER DOOMSDAY VIDEO" with a stated restriction of "HFR till end of the world confirmed -- contact[...]”
+HFR stood for "hold for release."
+It is unknown who the restriction states to contact regarding release.

 In popular culture

 Rumors of the video have existed as early as 1988, when The New Yorker published an article describing it.
 However, the video did not become available to the public until 2015, when a writer for Jalopnik revealed a copy of the video that he had recorded during a 2009 internship.

 In the 1990 comedy film Gremlins 2: The New Batch, the character Daniel Clamp has a similar "end of civilization" video ready to air on his news network.
 After the leak of the CNN video, director Joe Dante joked, "I think ours was better."

 The 1994 British television satirical comedy series The Day Today features such a broadcast in Episode 3, after Queen Elizabeth II and then Prime Minister John Major had a fight.
 The film consists of a sequence of subtly humorous scenarios (stockbrokers spend "playtime" outside the London Stock Exchange jumping and skipping; a paramedic comforting an injured old woman gives her a brief kiss on the cheek; a man with a cigarette gets the offer of a light from a group of six-year-olds), all set against a backdrop of patriotic British music.

 In response to the leak, National Public Radio undertook a search of their archives for similar recordings, and "found" one — or, rather, NPR produced a satirical send-up of such an "end of the world" recording that poked fun at the network's own reputation.
 An "excerpt" was broadcast on the January 10, 2015 edition of Weekend Edition.
 The recording is of Robert Siegel (as identified in the transcript, since the speaker in the recording quips, "I'm — well, who cares?
 I won't be for long.") announcing special coverage of the end of the world (specifically one from an imminent asteroid impact).
 In the recording, Siegel announces the approach of the asteroid, confidently remarks that NPR would have the best analysis of the impact the day after, and assures listeners that they can still become members of their local public radio station.